GWU-Advanced-OS/project-project-gvisor/report.md

 ## Security

 ### Overview
-To acheive the wanted level of security and separation, gVisor deploys a few different tactics.

-**The following following diagram illustrates a few key concepts for the security methodology:**
+gVisor’s purpose is to provide a secure container for processes that are assumed to be untrusted – if you did not write it, it is untrusted!
+Or, at least, that is the philosophy for gVisor.
+Security in depth allows for the ability to run processes in gVisor without the worry of malicious system call use, troublesome file I/O (thank you, Gofer), and even Linux security vulnerabilities that affect other containers (see: https://gvisor.dev/blog/2020/09/18/containing-a-real-vulnerability/).

+How does gVisor accomplish this level of depth in security?
+It employs the following mechanisms:
+1. Re-routing and intercepting system calls from the untrusted process.
-1. The redirection of system calls that are made by the sandboxed application to the sentry
+2. Individual implementations of Linux system calls in the Sentry.
-2. The limited set of system calls that the Sentry actually has access to
+3. Reduced set of whitelisted system calls allowed for the Sentry.
+4. Communication between the Sentry and the host via a user-level networking stack.
-3. The passing off to Gofer via the 9P protocol
+5. File operations provided by Gofer over the 9P protocol.

 ![image info](./research/security-res/fig1.png)

-### Syscalls
+**Security Fig. 1**

+### Re-routing and intercepting system calls from the untrusted process.

-Firstly, gVisor ensures that the sandboxed application does not give system calls directly to the host.
-How is this done?
-Threads from the application are tracked, or traced, rather, by the Sentry's ptrace implementation. ptrace attaches a tracer to each necessary application thread, as well as all of the init options for the thread.
-So, when the application makes a system call, ptrace knows and can control its state.
-The baton is then handed off to the Sentry to actually process the system call request.
-If the call can be done completely in user-level with the implemented syscalls in the Sentry, it will do so in order to have unnecessary switches out of user-level.
-If there needs to be a call out to the host, then the Sentry can do so via the user-level netstack (more on that later).
+gVisor ensures that the sandboxed application does not give system calls directly to the host.
+Threads from the application are tracked, or traced rather, by the Sentry's ptrace implementation. ptrace attaches a tracer to each necessary application thread, as well as all the init() options for the thread's tracking.
+So, when the application makes a system call, ptrace can redirect over to the Sentry to process the system call, whether that be executing in user level, not allowing the system call at all, or making a call out to the host.
+In addition to ptrace, the KVM’s ring0 platform ensures that system calls from the application are caught in guest mode and handled accordingly by the supplied system call handler and sent over to the Sentry.
+See platforms for a more detailed overview of KVM.

+The security baton is then handed off to the Sentry to process the system call request.
+If the call can be done completely in user-level with the implemented system calls in the Sentry, it will do so in order to have unnecessary switches out of user-level.
+If there needs to be a call out to the host, then the Sentry can do so via the user-level networking stack, the Netstack (more on that later).
 Lastly, if the system call is not allowed by the Sentry, then it will *not* be performed, but the application will have *no* knowledge of this capability block.

-Lets take a look at some examples.
+Let us look at some examples.

 This function attaches a ptrace to a particular thread for tracing.
 Additionally, options for the ptrace are initialized.